ClouDesire/docusaurus/docs/billing.md

 ### Self-Billing for resellers

-The *self-billing* functionality is also available for the resellers: a reseller can can mark a _sell-out price_ as *self-billed* for exposing the related product into his _reseller-marketplace_ overriding the invoice generation on it.
+The *self-billing* functionality is also available for the resellers: a reseller can mark a _sell-out price_ as *self-billed* for exposing the related product into his _reseller-marketplace_ overriding the invoice generation on it.